imdecoder/imdecoder.github.io/_posts/2015/2015-02-26-my-vagrant-lamp.md

 show: excerpt
 ---

-I was using [Vaprobash][vaprobash] as basic starting Vagranfile which is working perfectly.
+I was using [Vaprobash][vaprobash] as basic starting Vagranfile which is working perfectly '[post is here](/2015/02/05/move-direcoty-in-vagrant.html)'.
 However, there are too many settings I will never use, I think it's a better idea I make my own Vagranfile.

 I vagranted up a new empty box, and run each commands to setup my LAMP environment, and recorded each command to shell scripts, that make sure all commands are just what I need.